flogvit/RbmAndroidClient/README.md

 ```

-or send it will a callback
+or send it with a callback

 ```java